oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Inconsistent SSVC Target IDs
 <inconsistent-ssvc-target-ids>
-For each `ssvc_v2` object it MUST be tested that each item in `target_ids` is either the CVE of the vulnerability given in `cve` or the `text` of an item in the `ids` array of the vulnerability.
-The test MUST fail, if the target ID equals the `$.document.tracking.id` and the CSAF document contains more than one vulnerability.
+For each `ssvc_v2` object it SHALL be tested that each item in `target_ids` is either the CVE of the vulnerability given in `cve` or the `text` of an item in the `ids` array of the vulnerability.
+The test SHALL fail, if the target ID equals the `$.document.tracking.id` and the CSAF document contains more than one vulnerability.

 The relevant path for this test is: